rimil-choudhary/LLD-assesment/javascriptLLD/README.md

 ## In-Memory Database

-Pros
+### Advantages

 - Easy to understand
 - No setup required

-Cons

-- No persistence
+- Good for learning

+### Limitations

-- Data lost after restart
+- Data is lost after restart
+- Not suitable for production

 ---

-## No Payment Gateway
+## Payment Gateway

-For simplicity, gateway responses are simulated.
+A mock payment gateway is used for demonstration.

-Production systems should integrate
+Production systems can integrate:

 - Razorpay
 - Cashfree